peterdikant/xair-remote/README.md

 processed.
 Many aspects of the X-Air follow this pattern even though they are aspects of the mixer that would not be considered a channel in an analog mixer.
-In a large number of cases the channel not only has a level in the main mix but also a level on each of the auxiliary bus or effects procesor the source can 'send' to.
+In a large number of cases the channel not only has a level in the main mix but also a level on each of the auxiliary bus or effects processor the source can 'send' to.

-The **encoders** dictonary is a list of 8 lists each specifying the operation of one encoder from `E1` to `E8`.
+The **encoders** dictionary is a list of 8 lists each specifying the operation of one encoder from `E1` to `E8`.
 These lists contain two elements:

 * channel, one of: